kitschpatrol/mdat/readme.md

 <!-- /title -->
 ```

-In this case, according to a set of rules defined in an external configuration file, `<!-- title -->` was replaced with date from `package.json`.
+In this case, according to a set of rules defined in an external configuration file, `<!-- title -->` was replaced with data from `package.json`.
 The rule system behind these expansions is simple to define and readily extensible beyond the trivial example above.

 ## Getting started

 ### Dependencies

-The `mdat` CLI tool requires Node 18+.
-The exported APIs for expanding Markdown text and documents are ESM-only and share the Node 18+ requirement. `mdat` is implemented in TypeScript and bundles a complete set of type definitions.
+The `mdat` CLI tool and API requires Node 18+ (specifically `^18.19.0 || >=20.5.0`).
+The exported APIs for expanding Markdown text and documents are. `mdat` is implemented in TypeScript and bundles a complete set of type definitions.

 ### Installation